 - Heading 1:

 This is the most important heading, since it will set the basic page structure in the system.
-All pages under this heading will be sub-pages to that page that contains the Heading 1.
+All pages under this heading will be subpages of the page that contains the Heading 1.
 Set this heading on the first page of each chapter.
-The Headings 1 title that you write on the first chapter page will also disappear as text and be put in the chapter title Headings, which is at the top of each chapter page.
+The Headings 1 title that you type on the first chapter page will also disappear as text and be placed in the chapter title Headings, which is at the top of each chapter’s page.
 The first Heading 1 will become Chapter 1-0… and the second Heading 1 will become Chapter 2-0…, assuming 0-n as page numbering format.

 - Headings 2, 3, etc:

-Using the other heading styles, will put them as sub-pages to the most recent Heading 1 chapter page.
-Until the next chapter starts, then the next pages will become sub pages to that chapter.
-The numbering on the imported manual will be like the familiar format 2.1 (Headings 2), 2.1.1 (Headings 3), 184.108.40.206 (Headings 4).
-The screenshot below will illustrate on how this might work on the internal
+Using the other heading styles, will place them as subpages to its’ preceding Heading 1 chapter page.
+Until the next chapter starts, the next pages will become sub pages to that chapter.
+The numbering on the imported manual will be like the familiar format 2.1 (Headings 2), 2.1.1 (Headings 3), 18.104.22.168 (Headings 4).

-This is an example on how page structures can look like after the import, assuming that 0-n is the numbering format in use.
+This is an example on how the Page Structure can look like after the import, assuming that 0-n is the numbering format in use.

 Remove numbers in headings